History of Pepsi Slogans & Taglines

 Source: PepsiCo

-Riding high on a wave of 1950s prosperity, Pepsi's 1953 "Be Sociable, Have a Pepsi" campaign effectively positioned the drink as an essential accompaniment for good times shared with friends.
+With prosperity booming in the 1950s, Pepsi's 1953 "Be Sociable, Have a Pepsi" campaign positioned the perfect drink to share the good times with friends.

 It ultimately set the stage for Pepsi to bill itself as the beverage of choice for the music-loving, status-conscious Baby Boom generation later that decade and beyond.